explosion/spacy-loggers/README.md

 - Dataset used to train.
   - Versioned using ClearML Data and linked to under Configuration -> User Properties on the web UI.

+`spacy.ClearMLLogger.v1` and below automatically call the default console logger.
+However, starting with `spacy.ClearMLLogger.v2`, console logging must be activated through the use of the [ChainLogger](#chainlogger).

 **Note** that by default, the full (interpolated) [training config](https://spacy.io/usage/training#config) is sent over to ClearML.
 If you prefer to **exclude certain information** such as path